claire-casta/data-analytics-power-bi-report567/README.md

 ## File structure of the project

+- /sql - folder of the sql queries
+- /sql_csv - folder of the sql output csv files
 - /images - folder of images used in documentation and report
 - /.gitignore - file detailing list of files for Git to ignore
 - Data Analytics Power BI Report.pbix - main PowerBI Desktop file for project